Terry816/cs121-a1/README.md

 ### Running the Program

 If an input file is not specified it will return an error.

-If one file is given then it will return the printed <token> <freq> and it will also return the number of occurrences of each token
+If one file is given then it will return the printed <token> <freq> and it will also return the number of occurrences of each token.

 If multiple files are given, then it will accumulate all the unique words for each of the files and will print the combined <token> <freq> as well as the combined number of occurrences of each token.

 ## Part B: Intersection of Two Files

-### Class Intersection(Token)
+### Class: Intersection(Token)

 This class inherits from the Token Class that was previously written for Part B.